raynamharris/FMR1CA1rnaseq/scripts/05_Ceolin.md

 significantly different.
 I determined that 39 of top 45 most significant (p &lt; 0.01) genes in my analysis make up over half of the most significant (p &lt; 0.05) genes of from the Ceolin study (Fig 2C).
-Of my list of "replicated" 39 differentially expressed genes, two genes (Serpina3a and Efcab6) were also identified in my analysis of differential expression (Fig 2D).
+Of my list of “replicated” 39 differentially expressed genes, two genes (Serpina3a and Efcab6) were also identified in my analysis of differential expression (Fig 2D).
 My GO analysis highlighted different but also overlapping patterns.
 The Ceolin study highlights the molecular